 - Consider closing unused and idle accounts.
 These accounts could be charging you unnecessary fees and are often targets for identity thieves.
-Close the accounts with annual fees and the highest interest rates first.
+If you decide to close one or more accounts, consider closing the accounts with annual fees or the highest interest rates first.

 - Check your credit reports online to see the status of your accounts.
-Look for late payments, high balances and signs of identity theft.
-As a bonus, checking your credit report can save you time by providing you with contact information for each of your creditors.
+Look out for late payments, high balances and signs of identity theft.
+Additionally, checking your credit report could save you time by providing you with contact information for each of your creditors.

-- Be aware that you can cancel accounts that have an active balance.
-You can ask your creditor to close the account to new charges and continue paying down the balance each month.
+- Be aware that you can usually cancel accounts that have an active balance by asking your creditor to close the account to new charges and continuing to pay down the balance each month.
 This may be a good way for heavy credit users to prevent new spending while they are reducing their balances.
-However, watch out for hidden fees.
+However, watch out for additional fees.

-- Keep four to six credit accounts open.
-This will keep your credit score and debt balances healthy.
+- Aim to keep four to six credit accounts open.
+This is generally recommended to keep your credit score and debt balances healthy.
 Signs of active and responsible credit use are viewed positively by creditors.

 - Designate one card for regular use and try to pay the balance in full each month.
-Reserve the other cards for emergencies only so that you are not tempted to overspend.
+Think about reserving the other cards for emergencies only so that you are not tempted to overspend.

 - Close the oldest account on your credit reports.
-This could cause your credit history to appear shorter and could harm your credit score.
+This could cause your credit history to appear shorter, which may harm your credit score.

 - Just throw away old cards and expect your accounts to close automatically.
-The safest way to close an account is to send a certified letter to the customer service department of the credit company.
-You should receive an account closing confirmation letter in 10 days.
+The safest way to close an account is to send a certified letter to the customer service department of the creditor.
+Typically, you should receive an account closing confirmation letter in 10 days.

 - Over-consolidate balances onto one card.
-If your credit balances rise to above 35% of your available limits, you may see a drop in your credit score.
+As a rule of thumb, if your credit balances rise to above 30 percent of your available limits, you may see a drop in your credit score.